ejcanalesr/multicomponent-T2-toolbox/README.md

 ```
 - Brain extraction for obtaining the brain mask (i.e., bet, FSL)
-- Denoising (i.e., dwidenoise, MRtrix3)
+- Denoise (i.e., dwidenoise, MRtrix3)
 - Remove Gibbs Ringing Artifacts (i.e., mrdegibbs, MRtrix3)
-- Bias-field correction of the estimated Proton Density map, and tissue segmentation to obtain WM, GM, and CSF probabilistic maps (i.e., fast, FSL)
+- Bias-field correction of the estimated Proton Density map, and segmentation to obtain WM, GM, and CSF probabilistic tissue-maps (i.e., fast, FSL)
 - Create images for visualizing and inspecting the estimated maps (i.e., slices, FSL)
 ```

 ## Estimated maps

-The
+The software will save the estimated T2 spectrum for each voxel (fsol_4D.nii.gz), the predicted signal (Est_Signal.nii.gz), as well as the following metrics derived from the spectrum: myelin water fraction (fM.nii.gz), intra- and extra-cellular water fraction (fIE.nii.gz), free-water fraction (fCSF.nii.gz), the geometric mean T2s for these compartments (T2_IE.nii.gz, T2_m.nii.gz), the estimated flip angle (FA.nii.gz) and the proton density (Ktotal.nii.gz).

 ## Copyright and license